ebu/benchmarkstt/docs/api-methods.rst

 :example replace: "the"
 :example result: "She has the heart of formica"

-:param str text: The text to normalise
+:param str text: The text to normalize

-normalisation.unidecode
+normalization.unidecode
 -----------------------

 Unidecode characters to ASCII form, see `Python's Unidecode package <https://pypi.org/project/Unidecode>`_ for more info.